Dickinson High School (Dickinson, North Dakota): Mascot controversy

-There has been controversy surrounding Dickinson's mascot, the Midget.
+There was controversy surrounding Dickinson's former mascot, the Midget.
 According to The Dickinson Press, there are four prevailing theories about the origins of the name but no reliable records.
 In 1996, the school board voted to change the mascot, but residents recalled three of the board members.
 In 2010, the school board's president, Dean Rummel, brought up the issue again, but the board decided not to address it.
 In 2019, the Little People of America (LPA) came to Dickinson to request again that the school consider changing the mascot.
 The school board directed the school district administration to collect feedback from the community about the change.
 A resulting survey found that 35% of the community supported the change, while 65% opposed it.
-As of October 2023, the name has not been changed, with no plans to change it and the mascot still visible on the school website.
+As late as April 2025, the name had not been changed, and the mascot was still visible on the school website.
 According to the LPA, as of July 2021, Dickinson was one of five schools in the United States still using a midget mascot.
-In March 2025, school officials announced that they would be retiring the mascot because students felt uncomfortable using the name during sports events and tournaements as well as the risk of civil rights litigation for discrimination against disabled people with Achondroplasia.
-On May 16, 2025, the school board announced the new mascot would be the Mavericks, which will go into effect at the end of the 2024-25 school year.
-The logo will also be replaced by a cowboy riding a horse.
+In March 2025, school officials announced that they would be retiring the mascot because students felt uncomfortable using the name during sports events and tournaments as well as the risk of civil rights litigation for discrimination against disabled people with Achondroplasia.
+On May 16, 2025, the school board announced the new mascot would be the Mavericks, which went into effect at the end of the 2024-25 school year.
+The logo was also replaced, with the new logo having a masked cowboy riding a horse.